Mark Baisley

-Mark Baisley (born 1955) is a state senator from Roxborough Park, Colorado.
+Mark Baisley (born 1955) is an American politician who is a state senator from Roxborough Park, Colorado.
 A Republican, Baisley represents Colorado's 4th Senate district.
 Previously, he represented Colorado House of Representatives District 39, which encompassed parts of Douglas County and all of Teller County.
+He is the Republican nominee in the 2026 U.S. Senate election in Colorado, challenging incumbent Democrat John Hickenlooper.

 Background

 Baisley earned a bachelor's degree with dual degrees in computer information systems and business administration from Columbia College, Missouri in 1993.
 He currently works as the president of Slipglass, Inc., an engineering software firm.

-Electoral history
+Baisley has been married to his high school sweetheart Maryann for more than 45 years.
+Maryann and Baisley, are the parents of four children and they also seven grandchildren.

+Career

 Baisley was first elected as a state representative in the 2018 general elections.
 In that election, he defeated his Democratic and Libertarian party opponents, winning 62.61% of the vote.

 Baisley was re-elected to the state house in 2020.

 In 2022, Baisley ran for a seat in the Colorado State Senate.
 Specifically, he ran to represent Colorado's 4th Senate district.
 In the general election, he defeated his Democratic Party opponent, winning 60.84% of the vote.

-In March 2025, Baisley announced his candidacy for the 2026 Colorado gubernatorial election.